 half of High Bench.

-Lambert Park.
-It runs in a north-south direction.
+Bench for its northern 2/3.)
+High Bench runs in a north-south direction.
 Compared to trails just

 100 yards uphill, High Bench is cool and lush with tall mature trees.

 The trail starts at the South Trailhead (often called the High Bench trailhead

 or church trailhead) at the southwest corner of the park.